blues/app-accelerators/08-power-quality-monitor/README.md

 ### Testing the Route

-The ideal test is to use the app firmware to generate events.
+The ideal test is to use the app firmware to generate alerts.
 However, it's also possible to simulate an event by pasting these JSON snippets into the the in-browser terminal.

 This is a regular power monitoring event.
 It does not generate an SMS alert.